Demeterio/Mod-Update-Checker_registry/index.md

 ## Registry signature

-Cryptographic registry verification is currently being implemented.
+Cryptographic registry verification is enabled.

-The completed system will use:
+The live `generated/registry-v1.json` file is a signed JSON envelope containing:

+* signature schema `1`;
-* a public verification key included with MUC;
+* trusted key ID `muc-registry-2026-01`;
-* a published fingerprint for that public key;
+* algorithm `RS256`;
-* a signature generated for the registry document.
+* the canonical registry payload encoded in Base64;

-Once verification is enabled, MUC will reject a registry when its contents or signature do not match the public key included with the mod.

-The private signing key will never be published in this repository.
+* an RSA PKCS#1 v1.5 SHA-256 signature encoded in Base64.

+MUC verifies the complete payload before parsing or using any registry entry.
+It rejects missing, malformed, modified, incorrectly signed, or untrusted registry documents.

+The public key and fingerprint are published under `security/`.
+The private signing key is stored only as an encrypted GitHub Actions secret and is never committed, published, or included with the mod.

+No detached `.sig` file is used.

 ## Add or update a mod